dotnetcore/aspnetcore-doc-cn/aspnet/mvc/controllers/testing.rst

 Unit Testing
 ------------

-:doc:`Unit testing </testing/unit-testing>` involves testing a part of an app in isolation from its infrastructure and dependencies.
+`Unit testing`_ involves testing a part of an app in isolation from its infrastructure and dependencies.
 When unit testing controller logic, only the contents of a single action is tested, not the behavior of its dependencies or of the framework itself.
 As you unit test your controller actions, make sure you focus only on its behavior.
 A controller unit test avoids things like :doc:`filters <filters>`, :doc:`routing </fundamentals/routing>`, or :doc:`model binding </mvc/models/model-binding>`.
 By focusing on testing just one thing, unit tests are generally simple to write and quick to run.
 A well-written set of unit tests can be run frequently without much overhead.
 However, unit tests do not detect issues in the interaction between components, which is the purpose of :ref:`integration testing <integration-testing>`.

 If you've writing custom filters, routes, etc, you should unit test them, but not as part of your tests on a particular controller action.
 They should be tested in isolation.